 Here are some general guidelines for HR’s to follow when confronted with a complaint of any type of discrimination:

 1. Pay attention to what you don’t see.
-You can’t always see it, prove it, or stop it, but if you ignore even the hint of discriminatory behaviour, you and your company could suffer in the long run.
+You can’t always see it, prove it, or stop it, but if you ignore even the hint of discriminatory behavior, you and your company could suffer in the long run.
 Low morale, employee conflicts, and even lawsuits are just a few of the serious problems that could arise.

 2. Don’t play favorites.
 If you offer certain benefits to employees, make sure these perks are available to everyone.
 For example, if you want to provide a flexible work arrangement for your older workers, avoid appearing discriminatory by being sure to offer this option to everyone.